 Phone: (860) 415-5004

-Her most recent body of work is focused on the global issue of human trafficking and tells the true story of a human trafficking victim as reported by Putlizer Prize Winning author, Nicholas Kristoff in "Half The Sky."
-This original production, "SoulCry!" is touring colleges and universities and has resulted in the passage of anti-trafficking legislation as a result of Loralee's collaboration with the Troy, NY City Council.
+Her most recent body of artistic work is focused on the theme of "kintsukuroi" meaning to be beautiful in the broken places as an embodied metaphor for the psychological process of moving forward after trauma.
+Her past work includes a dance theater production focused on the global issue of human trafficking which tells the true story of a human trafficking victim as reported by Pulitzer Prize Winning author, Nicholas Kristoff in "Half The Sky."
+This original production, "SoulCry!" toured colleges and universities and resulted in the passage of anti-trafficking legislation as a result of Loralee's collaboration with the Troy, NY City Council.
 Loralee's work around this issue is featured as part of a compilation of research included in an academic text published by Routledge: "Grief and The Expressive Arts" authored by Robert Neimeyer and Barbara Thompson.

-A certified MBTI Consultant and sought after public speaker, Loralee has been a featured presenter for the Pennsylvania Governor's Council, The Rhode Island Family Courts Anti-Trafficking Conference, the Unbound Washington, DC Anti-Trafficking Conference, the Journey Conference and many others.
-Loralee is completing her MFA in Inter-Disciplinary Arts at Goddard College with a focus on a depth psychological approach to creativity and social activism.
+A certified MBTI Consultant and sought after public speaker, Loralee is currently consulting with Procter and Gamble in developing training programs to catalyze breakthrough creativity and organizationally sustainable transformation.
+Loralee will be a featured presenter for the International Association of Analytical Psychology's conference on Art and Psyche in Siracusa Italy this Fall.
+She has been a keynote presenter for the Pennsylvania Governor's Council, The Rhode Island Family Courts Anti-Trafficking Conference, the Unbound Washington, DC Anti-Trafficking Conference, the Journey Conference and many others.

 Christopher Peknic, MA, MSW